ranwahle/image-gallery-webcomponents/readme.md

 ```

 browse http://localhost:3000
-(3000 is hte default port, it may change with env variables)
+(3000 is the default port, it may change with env variables)

 ## Tech stack